openstack/api-sig/guidelines/http.rst

-* If a request is made which attempts to perform an action on a resource which is already performing that action and therefore the request cannot be fulfilled (eg snapshotting an instance which is already in the process of snapshotting), the return code should be **409 Conflict**.
+* If a request is made which attempts to perform an action on a resource which is already performing that action and therefore the request cannot be fulfilled (for example, snapshotting an instance which is already in the process of snapshotting), the return code should be **409 Conflict**.

 * A **500 Internal Server Error** should **not** be returned to the user for failures due to user error that can be fixed by changing the request on the client side.
 500 failures should be returned for any error state that cannot be fixed by a client, and requires the operator of the service to perform some action to fix.
-It is also possible that this error can be raised deliberately in case of some detected but unrecoverable error such as failure to communicate with another service component, eg MessageQueueTimeout, IOError caused by a full disk, etc.
+It is also possible that this error can be raised deliberately in case of some detected but unrecoverable error such as a MessageQueueTimeout from a failure to communicate with another service component, an IOError caused by a full disk, or similar error.

 HTTP Methods
 ------------